 If you are already active in a lab or research team, ask your supervisor if there are any opportunities for funding for an independent project.
 If your current research team does not provide funding, you can search the Internal Funding Database.
 The Office for Undergraduate Research also provides Summer Undergraduate Research Fellowships (SURFs) for students to complete summer research projects developed with a faculty mentor.
-Grants of $3,000 are awarded to over 60 students each year.
-Applications are competitive and due in February.
+The grant is for $3000.
+Applications are competitive and due February 1st.

 There are many ways to receive course credit for both learning about research methods and doing research.
 Research conducted outside the classroom can be volunteer, paid, or for credit.
 This will be decided by the individual lab or research team, as requirements differ by department.
 The curriculum includes an Experiential Learning requirement, which can be met by receiving credit for one course which includes sustained and mentored research.
 Departmental course descriptions should be used to verify that any particular 295 or 395 course has been approved to meet the Experiential Learning requirement.